Alecsandu/IntroductionToRobotics/MatrixGame/Readme.md

 - MAX7219 Driver
 ```
 **The game**<br/>
-It's the classic Snake that we all know and love.
-You will have to control the movement of a snake in order to make him reach the food that will make its length increase after he eats it, but make sure not to hit your body after reaching a great lenth.
-Also in more difficult scenarios you will have to make sure that he will not hit any walls because otherwise he will die and the game will be over.<br/>
+You will have to control the movement of a snake in order to make him reach the food, but make sure to get to it in time.
+Also in more difficult scenarios you will have to make sure that you will not hit any walls because otherwise your snake will die and the game will be over.<br/>
 <br/>**How to play**<br/>
 You will start from the center of the 8x8 LED matrix.<br>
 There will be 4 types of movement up, down, left or right done with the help of the joystick.
-If you want to make the snake eat the food you will have to direct its head to a led that blinks (it marks the food spot).
-You will have to be quick because the food spot will vanish after some seconds.<br/>
+If you want to make the snake eat the food you will have to direct him to a led that blinks (it marks the food spot).
+You will have to be quick because the food spot will vanish after some seconds depending on the difficulty of the level that has been selected.<br/>
 <br/>**Other specifications**<br/>
   - will have a score that will increase when you get to a food spot<br>
-  - as the time passes your movement speed on the matrix will increase
-  - there will me more maps to choose from
+  - there will me more levels to choose from
   - it will be a time pressure to get to the food spot
-  - maybe more lives
+  - if you can beat the highest score you will get one extra life
-  - the hight score will be saved on EEPROM
+  - the highest score will be saved on EEPROM